JFK airport scrambles to clean up after latest debacle

 First a "bomb cyclone" stranded some travelers for days.
 Then "a serious breakdown" in communications forced passengers to sit on tarmacs for hours.

-Now the New York airport is scrambling to clean up Monday after a water main burst, sending customers fleeing into the 13-degree cold Sunday.
-And officials say flight delays could stretch for days.
+Now the New York airport is scrambling to clean up after a water main burst, sending customers fleeing into the 13-degree cold Sunday.

-"What happened at JFK airport is unacceptable, and travelers expect and deserve better," Port Authority Executive Director Rick Cotton said.
+"What occurred this weekend is completely and totally unacceptable," Port Authority Executive Director Rick Cotton said in a press conference Monday afternoon.
+The Port Authority of New York and New Jersey oversees transportation services and facilities in the New York City area, including JFK airport.

 The water main disaster happened Sunday afternoon in Terminal 4 -- "the major gateway for international arrivals at JFK airport," the airport's website says.